olegccc/rest-controllers/readme.md

 * *string* - the handler will try to treat it as path to resource file path and if it exists it will return appropriate file as response; otherwise it will return string as plain text response
 * any other value - no additional response will be generated; the method should generate response by itself using 'res' object

+Promises also accepted as return values.
+In this case, the promise resolve will be checked against the rules above.

 ## router API

 Router object supports the following calls: